Steve Price (rugby league, born 1974): Canterbury-Bankstown

-When Canterbury captain Darren Britt left the club at the end of 2001, coach Steve Folkes opted for Price to captain the side for 2002.
-He proved to be a great captain and Canterbury finished the 2002 season with 20 wins, 1 draw and only 3 losses, although they would not play in the finals due to the salary cap breach.
+When Bulldogs captain Darren Britt left the club at the end of 2001, coach Steve Folkes opted for Price to captain the side for 2002.
+He proved to be a great captain and the Bulldogs finished the 2002 season with 20 wins, 1 draw and only 3 losses, although they would not play in the finals due to the salary cap breach.
 2003 was another strong year for Price as he was awarded Player of the Year by magazine Rugby League Week; he also captained the sides to 18 regular season wins and a semi-final berth which they lost to the Sydney Roosters.
 In 2004 Price had a stellar performance playing for Queensland and was awarded the Ron McAuliffe Medal for Queensland player of the series.

-During the transfer period in 2004 it was announced that it would be his last year with Canterbury after ten years of service, as he was signing with the New Zealand Warriors for 2005.
-Price could not have gone out in better style as Canterbury finished second on the ladder, missing out on the minor premiership by points difference.
+During the transfer period in 2004, it was announced that it would be his last year with the Bulldogs after ten years of service, as he was signing with the New Zealand Warriors for 2005.
+Price could not have gone out in better style as the Bulldogs finished second on the ladder, missing out on the minor premiership by points difference.
 Price's fairytale ending was then shattered when he tore his medial ligament the week before the Grand Final.
 His side played well without their inspirational captain and went on to win 16–13 to send Price out with another Grand Final success, even though he did not compete in the final game.